nestauk/ds-cookiecutter/docs/docs/faq.md

 ## What customisations can I make when setting up the cookiecutter?

-You should be careful about modifying the cookiecutter - big changes defeat the point of having a standard project template.
+You should give thought when modifying the cookiecutter - big breaking changes defeat the point of having a standard starting point.

-The other side of the equation is having a hackable standard starting point - the cookiecutter aims to be small and simple enough to understand which allows customisation based on needs that can't be centrally anticipated (but we encourage those customisations to be fed back to us as an issue).
+The other side of the equation is having a hackable standard starting point - the cookiecutter aims to be small and simple enough to understand which allows customisation based on needs that can't be centrally anticipated.

-!!! info

-    Older versions of the cookiecutter were more opinionated, trying to meet all needs but:

-    - Sub-optimal for everyone
-    - Cookiecutter ended up too complex/brittle
-    - There was no incentive for sub-teams/projects to take ownership

 The `.recipes/` folder provides scripts/docs for extending the cookiecutter with specific bits of functionality we think are important but are either: